ISP-SST/sst_archive/docs/SYSTEM_CONCEPTS.md

 account is created for an entire organization instead of for an individual it might make more sense to disable e-mail re-verification and allow the organization to handle distribution of the credentials for this account in a responsible manner.

+## Sending and Receiving E-mails

+E-mails are used for the following purposes in the database:

+ * Receive questions and requests (uses the `DEFAULT_CONTACT_EMAIL` e-mail address specified in settings)
+ * Notify administrators of activities in the system (uses the `DEFAULT_SYSTEM_NOTIFICATION_EMAIL` e-mail address specified in settings)
+ * Send requests and notifications to users (uses the `DEFAULT_FROM_EMAIL` e-mail address specified in settings).
+This includes e-mail verification requests